mike-jacks/instant-hdr-backend/README.md

 # Server Configuration
 PORT=8080
 ENVIRONMENT=development
+BASE_URL=http://localhost:8080  # For dev, or https://your-app.railway.app for production
 ```

 **Note:** Create a `.env` file in the project root with these variables.
 See `.env.example` for a template (if available).